elucian/bee/syntax/composite.md

 **Notes:**

-* Single quoted strings are null terminated Arrays and are immutable.
+* These strings are NUL terminated Arrays and are immutable;
-* Single quoted strings have no support for templates.
+* These strings have no support for templates {} notation;
+* Default capacity must be specified to support longer strings;

-### Double quoted string
+### Double quoted

 Double quoted strings are Unicode UTF8 strings.
 Bee support "escape" notation using escape \\ symbol in double quoted strings.
 This will be internally replaced by a code point.
 Print command will render the encoded string and will represent it to output device.